-In the other news, Twitter friend Lauren Parkinson informed us that Duchess was seen at the Royal Ballet performance of the Nutcracker last week.
-Going further with her investigation she found from a lovely twitter user Barbara Zorzato shared a picture of Catherine and Charlotte.
+In the other news, Twitter friend Lauren Parkinson informed us that The Duchess of Cambridge was seen at the Royal Ballet performance of The Nutcracker last week.
+Going further with her investigation she found from a lovely Twitter user Barbara Zorzato shared a picture of Catherine and Charlotte.
 They were at the pre-general rehearsal on Thursday Afternoon.

 Dress Like Duchess